1-800-991-0783

 • Reduce the size of windows so they can’t be used to gain access.

-• Train personnel authorized for these facilities in emergency evacuation and lockdown procedures.
+• Train personnel authorized for these facilities in specialized emergency evacuation and lockdown procedures.

 Protecting Business Equipment

-• Identify which equipment is general use and which is essential.
-Store and manage each type separately.
+• Identify which is general-use equipment and which is essential equipment.
+Store and manage them separately.

 • Store equipment away from doors, windows, and HVAC systems, like air conditioning vents and radiators.